Add to My ListAdd to FavoritesEdit Anime InformationBuy @ RightStuf Buy from Amazon Buy from Japan-Best

 Nagi No Asukara follows the lives of a group of children.
 The setting takes place a world where a specific minority of humans have the ability to live in the sea.
 The people of the sea and the people of the land do not get along well, making a difficult situation for the children.The story balances its kind characters with an increasingly intense plot.
 The characters offer a sense of security and safety that the setting does not.
 Both the Land and Sea have an aura of judgment and discrimination.
 Being blatantly different is hard, you could compare the character's struggles to the feeling of being black after the ending of the Civil War.
 No one's suppose to be judging you differently, but they are and it's too intentionally obvious.
 We see family defined by bonds rather than blood, parents have to protect their children in a world they no longer know.
 As the anime progresses, a more serious tone becomes prevalent.

-Romance is also a major role in this anime.
+Romance is also a major role and downfall in this anime.
 Unfortunately for the characters, it comes in the form of an inconvenient love chain.
 You can't help you fall in love with, and you can't force someone to love you.
 You can ship almost all the characters to your hearts content.
-At some points the romance gets a little annoying, as the characters refuse to give up on their crushes.
+At a certain point the romance gets a little annoying, as the characters refuse to give up on their crushes.
 Rather than moving forward, there is a strong desire to pause time.
+There is such a heavy focus on the unattainable, that it becomes over-dramatic and overly emphasized.

 Nagi No Asukara has received plenty of praise for its stunning top quality art.
 This praise is well deserved, as the scenery is beautiful, and the colors are astounding.
 It's evident that the creators were careful with their palette.
 The characters are slightly more cartoonish than realistic; there's a good balance of reality and fantasy.